weaveworks-guides/weave-net-legacy/weave-and-docker-platform/2-machine-weaveproxy-swarm.md

 ## What You Will Build

-In this example, we show how Weave works seamlessly with tools like [Docker Machine](https://docs.docker.com/machine/) and [Docker Swarm](https://docs.docker.com/swarm/).
+In part one, you saw how Weave is used with [Docker Machine](https://docs.docker.com/machine/).

+In this Part 2 of the guide you will learn how to configure a basic [Docker Swarm Cluster](https://docs.docker.com/swarm/), and how to deploy a Weave network onto it to make its contents discoverable.

 [Docker Swarm](http://docs.docker.com/swarm/) is a native clustering environment for its Docker engines.
-It turns a pool of Docker engine into a single, virtual host.
+It turns a pool of Docker engines into a single, virtual host.
 [Docker Machine](https://docs.docker.com/machine/) allows you to easily create the Docker hosts (VMs) on your computer, on cloud providers or inside your own data center.
 With a few commands, it creates servers, installs Docker on them, and then it configures the Docker client to talk to them.

 Weave’s standard container network enables simple DNS-based container discovery, so that you can manage your distributed containerized application without the need to deploy any additional services or software.
 It also boosts the Swarm cluster scalability, and provides true portability whether deployed to a public cloud or to an in-house data center.
 Weave furthermore, eliminates the need for an [ambassador pattern][ambassador], or any other approach that might involve some combination of distributed configuration store and a proxy.

 [ambassador]: https://docs.docker.com/articles/ambassador_pattern_linking/

-Part 2 of this guide describes how to configure a basic Docker Swarm cluster, and how to deploy Weave Net to it, and make its contents easily discoverable.
-In [Part 3][ch3] we discuss a more advanced setup that uses Docker Compose.

-Specifically in this tutorial, you will:
+In Part 2 of this tutorial, you will:

   1. Set up a simple Docker Swarm cluster using 3 virtual hosts.
   2. Deploy the Weave Network and discover hosts through DNS.